industrial-edge/iot-gateway/docs/Installation.md

 ### Setting up the SIMATIC S7 Connector

+- Open the SIMATIC S7 Connector Configurator
+- Enter the IE Databus User and Password in the Settings.
+"Bulk Publish" must be deactivated.
+- Add your PLC as a data source
-Open the SIMATIC S7 Connector Configurator and add your PLC.
-Browse the tags and select  `GDB_externalSignals_tankSignals_actLevel` with a 100ms aquisition cycle.
+- Browse the tags and select  `GDB_externalSignals_tankSignals_actLevel` with a 100ms aquisition cycle.

 ![iot gateway S7 connector setup](./graphics/iot-gateway-s7connector-setup.png)